aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-circle-ellipse-to-postscript-ps/_index.md

 document.Draw(path);
 ```

-In this step, the stroke is set, and the second ellipse is outlined with the specified color and line thickness.
+This time we *draw ellipse* using a red pen with a thickness of 3 pts, producing a stroked outline.

-## Step 8: Close the Current Page and Save the Document
+### Step 8: Close the Current Page and Save the Document

 ```csharp
 //Close current page